 What is a non-conforming home loan?

-How do they work?
+How do non-conforming home loans work?

 - Have a tax debt

-- Have been refused credit in the past
+- Have been refused credit in the past.

 What is the difference between a non-conforming home loan and a low-doc home loan?